Adoni: Demographics

 The urban agglomeration had a population of 184,771, of which 92,006 were male and 92,765 were female, giving a gender ratio of 1008 females per 1000 males.
 Children aged 0 to 6 years numbered 20,517.
 There were 112,151 literate people giving an average literacy rate of 68.28 percent.

-Telugu is an official language of the city.
-Kannada and Urdu are also widely spoken.

 Economy

 Adoni is an important trading center with a large market situated in the center of the town.
 Adoni is a large producer of cotton and has a substantial ginning and textile industry.
 The next most important industry is groundnut oil.
 Adoni is an important trading center in Andhra Pradesh with a large market situated in the center of the town.